paoloelle/FashionMNIST-Image-Classification/README.md

 # fashionMNIST Image Classification
- Project for the exam of "Computer Vision and Robot Perception", Masters's degree in Computer and Robotics Engineering (curriuculum Robotics Engineering).
+ Project for the exam "Computer Vision and Robot Perception", Masters's degree in Computer and Robotics Engineering (curriuculum Robotics Engineering).